New Science Requirements In Support Of A Modernized Columbia River Treaty

 Sea-Level Rise Adaptation, San Francisco and Tagus Estuaries

 With accelerated sea-level rise, we foresee greater threats to low-lying lands along the margins of San Francisco Estuary.
 It is instructive to compare the situation along San Francisco Bay with that of the Tagus River Estuary in Lisbon, Portugal, with a very similar geographic setting, but very different institutional framework and land-use history (Pinto and Kondolf 2016).
 In Portugal, the central government retained control of lands up to the spring high tide line, plus a generous buffer beyond.
-As a result, the areas that will be inundated by rising seas around the Tagus Estuary and nearly all unbuilt, in stark contrast to the developments around SF Bay that are threatened by sea level rise.
+As a result, the areas that will be inundated by rising seas around the Tagus Estuary are nearly all unbuilt, in stark contrast to urban areas around SF Bay threatened by sea level rise.